 What's the Difference Between a Shovel and a Spade?

 Choosing the right tool is crucial for efficient and accurate gardening or landscaping.
-A shovel is ideal for moving dirt or digging shallow holes, while a spade is better suited for cutting through compacted soil or creating precise holes.
+In general, choose a shovel for digging large holes or moving dirt.
+Choose a spade if you need to cut through turf or compacted soil to create precise holes.

 Shovel: The Multi-Purpose Tool